 The castle has suffered from robbing, and thanks to many efforts of restauration we can now tell you this story.

 For a distance of over 30 km, it will take you through forests and views over the valleys and small villages.
-For this we take the 207 towards Plaiu Campinei, Comuna Sotrile, Seciuri, then finally the Paltinu dam.
+For this I take the 207 towards Plaiu Campinei, Comuna Sotrile, Seciuri, then finally the Paltinu dam.